identity2/CSCI3180-Assignments/hw3/readme.md

 # Assignment 3: Perl & Python
 We have to implement the game Golden Hook Fishing and Monopoly using Perl and Python in this assignment.
 The concept of Static Scoping vs. Dynamic Scoping is explored.
+I precious lesson I learned is that people using dynamic scoping is committing offenses against public safety and should be put to programming jail.
+No offense btw, still enjoys Perl.
+Declaring `our $variable` is like programming in commie-style.